The openVA Toolkit for Verbal Autopsies

-where both the prior distribution of each causes, $\pi_{k}^{(0)}$, and the conditional probability of each symptom given each cause, $P(s_{ij}=1|y_{i}=k)$, are fixed values provided in the algorithm.
-The conditional probabilities, $P(s_{ij}=1|y_{i}=k)$, used in InterVA algorithms are represented as rankings with letter grades instead of numerical value \citep{byass2012strengthening}.
-For example, $P(s_{ij}=1|y_{i}=k) = A+$ is translated into $P(s_{ij}=1|y_{i}=k) = 0.8$, etc. The standard InterVA software only supports the fixed set of symptoms and causes where such prior information is provided.
-For a different data input format, this formulation can be easily generalized if training data is available.
-We include in the \pkg{openVA} package an extension of the algorithm that calculates $\hat P(s_{ij}=1|y_{i}=k)$ from the empirical distribution in the training data and then maps to letter grades with different truncation rules.
+\author{ \begin{centering} Zehang Richard Li$^1$, Jason Thomas$^2$, Eungang Choi$^2$, Tyler H. McCormick$^{3}$, and Samuel J Clark$^2$ \ where both the prior distribution of each of the causes, \(\pi_{k}^{(0)}\) and the conditional probabilities \(P(s_{ij} = 1 | y_i = k)\) are fixed values provided in the InterVA software.
+It is worth noting that the formula does not follow the standard Bayes' rule as it omits the probability that any symptom is absent.
+A detailed discussion of this modeling choice can be found in \citet{insilico}.
+The conditional probabilities, \(P(s_{ij}=1|y_{i}=k)\), used in InterVA algorithms are represented as rankings with letter grades instead of numerical values \citep{byass2012strengthening}.
+For example, \(P(s_{ij}=1|y_{i}=k) = A+\) is translated into \(P(s_{ij}=1|y_{i}=k) = 0.8\), etc. The standard InterVA software only supports the fixed set of symptoms and causes where such prior information is provided.
+For a different data input format, this formulation can be easily generalized if training data are available.
+We include in the \CRANpkg{openVA} package an extension of the algorithm that calculates \(\hat P(s_{ij}=1|y_{i}=k)\) from the empirical distribution in the training data and then maps to letter grades with different truncation rules.
 Details of the extended InterVA algorithm can be found in \citet{insilico}.

-After the individual COD distributions are calculated, InterVA-4 utilizes a series of pre-defined rules to decide up to top three most likely COD assignments and truncates the probabilities for the rest of the CODs to 0 and adds an 'undetermined' category so that the probabilities sum up to 1 (See the user guide of \citet{2015interVA}).
-Then the population-level CSMFs are calculated as the aggregation of individual COD distribution, such that